 Item #10 Knit Gray Romper with Matching Bonnet for $9.00

 Verdict: 4.5 of 5 Stars

 Review: This grey cotton knit romper is sturdy and well constructed.
 It’s a thicker knit fabric, like a lightweight sweater.
-It’s not as soft as cashmere like more expensive versions, but I’ll confess: my baby doesn’t deserve the best and the softest.
-And just in case your baby doesn’t deserve the best and softest either, but you still want a hella cute romper for Instagram-worthy pics, you need to buy this ensemble now.
-I would give it a 5 of 5 stars, except the buttons do look cheap.
+It’s not as soft as cashmere or more expensive fabrics, but I’ll confess: my baby doesn’t always deserve the best and the softest.
+Quality-wise, I would give it a 5 of 5 stars, except the buttons do look cheap.

 Item #11 Knit Oatmeal Short Overalls with Matching Bonnet for $9.90

 Review: These knit overalls with a matching bonnet make me want to stop everything and go do a woodland-themed photo shoot.
 Now.

 The textured sweater knit material is acrylic, but still reasonably soft.
 But the buttons do look cheap.
 Despite some small flaws, this piece is so incredibly adorable I couldn’t possibly score it lower.
 I am sure if I’ll replace the buttons or not since they are firmly in place.
 I might try it on my son and then decide – I have a feeling once I see it on him, I won’t care.